ShrewdSpirit/OpenComputersStuff/README.md

 # OpenComputersStuff
 My apps 'n libs for Minecraft OpenComputers mod

-Most of the scripts are written in [moonscript](http://moonscript.org) thus generated lua code might be huge and you need higher memory or maybe higher callBudgets!
+Most of the scripts are written in [moonscript](http://moonscript.org) thus some generated lua code might be huge and you need higher memory or maybe higher callBudgets!

+Scripts with .moon extension are [moonscript](http://moonscript.org) files and you can find the docs of such files in the moonscript files instead of their compiled lua script.

 ----
-libsui: An OO GUI library (I've broke it!
-So don't use it yet!)
+libsui.lua: An Object Oriented GUI library (under development)

-suitest: test script for shrewdui
+suitest.lua: Test script for shrewdui.

-libsgfx: An OO graphics library which lets you use monitors/screens easier (drawing and stuff!)
+libsgfx.lua: An Object Oriented graphics library which lets you use monitors/screens easier.
+You can do drawings much easier.

-sgfxtest: test script for libsgfx
+sgfxtest.lua: Test script for libsgfx.

 json: Jeffrey Friedl's json library http://regex.info/blog/lua/json